Random forest

-Random forests or random decision forests is an ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time.
+Random forests or random decision forests is an ensemble learning method for classification, regression and other tasks that works by creating a multitude of decision trees during training.
 For classification tasks, the output of the random forest is the class selected by most trees.
-For regression tasks, the mean or average prediction of the individual trees is returned.
-Random decision forests correct for decision trees' habit of overfitting to their training set.
-Random forests generally outperform decision trees, but their accuracy is lower than gradient boosted trees.
-However, data characteristics can affect their performance.
+For regression tasks, the output is the average of the predictions of the trees.
+Random forests correct for decision trees' habit of overfitting to their training set.

 The first algorithm for random decision forests was created in 1995 by Tin Kam Ho using the random subspace method, which, in Ho's formulation, is a way to implement the "stochastic discrimination" approach to classification proposed by Eugene Kleinberg.

 An extension of the algorithm was developed by Leo Breiman and Adele Cutler, who registered "Random Forests" as a trademark in 2006 (as of 2019, owned by Minitab, Inc.).
 The extension combines Breiman's "bagging" idea and random selection of features, introduced first by Ho and later independently by Amit and Geman in order to construct a collection of decision trees with controlled variance.

-Random forests are frequently used as black box models in businesses, as they generate reasonable predictions across a wide range of data while requiring little configuration.

 History

-The general method of random decision forests was first proposed by Ho in 1995.
+The general method of random decision forests was first proposed by Salzberg and Heath in 1993, with a method that used a randomized decision tree algorithm to create multiple trees and then combine them using majority voting.
+This idea was developed further by Ho in 1995.
 Ho established that forests of trees splitting with oblique hyperplanes can gain accuracy as they grow without suffering from overtraining, as long as the forests are randomly restricted to be sensitive to only selected feature dimensions.
 A subsequent work along the same lines concluded that other splitting methods behave similarly, as long as they are randomly forced to be insensitive to some feature dimensions.
-Note that this observation of a more complex classifier (a larger forest) getting more accurate nearly monotonically is in sharp contrast to the common belief that the complexity of a classifier can only grow to a certain level of accuracy before being hurt by overfitting.
+This observation that a more complex classifier (a larger forest) gets more accurate nearly monotonically is in sharp contrast to the common belief that the complexity of a classifier can only grow to a certain level of accuracy before being hurt by overfitting.
 The explanation of the forest method's resistance to overtraining can be found in Kleinberg's theory of stochastic discrimination.